sjcqs/convention-plugins-android/slide-deck.md

 - Separation of the concerns
 - Reduces the build time:
-    - Compilation avoidance with public/impl modules pattern
+    - Only compile the necessary modules with public/impl modules pattern
     - Only use the necessary plugins in your module (android plugins are expensive)
     - Gradle modules parallel compilation
 - Create several apps (demo apps, free vs pro, white-labelling, etc)